-4.2 Develop partnerships to create three four 10,000 acre complexes that provide large-scale habitats for woodland, grassland and wetland species.
+- 5.1 Identify and develop preservation options to protect large tracts of land appropriate for permanent protection. - 5.2 Develop partnerships to create four 10,000 acre complexes that which will result in -provideing large-scale habitats for woodland, grassland and wetland species.

-5. Protect Against Flooding
+5.6.Protect Against Flooding

-5.1 Preserve land along streams, rivers, lakes and wetlands to give flood waters a place to go, to reduce flood damage and improve water quality.
+6.1 Preserve land along streams, rivers, lakes and wetlands to give flood waters a place to go, to reduce flood damage and improve water quality.

-6. Protect Forest Preserve Holdings
+6.7.
+Protect Forest Preserve Holdings

-- 6.1 Continue to analyze all District real estate holdings regarding existing property use restrictions such as conservation easements, deed restrictions or nature preserve dedications, and where appropriate, place restrictions on District property that is determined to be in need of additional protection. - 7.
-Restore and manage District lands to improve and maintain ecological health of natural habitats, enhance biodiversity, and protect threatened and endangered species. - 8.1.7.1.
-Restore and manage large, un-fragmented blocks of natural habitat, and manage greenways to provide travel corridors for native species between natural habitat areas - 8.2.7.2.
-Conserve and improve the biodiversity, wildlife habitat, water quality and other public benefits that Forest Preserves and other natural lands and waters in Lake County and the region provide.3 - 8.3.7.3.
-Design and manage landscaping within public use areas to utilize primarily native species and to provide buffer zones for natural habitat areas. - 8.4.7.4.
+7.1 Continue to analyze all District real estate holdings regarding existing property use restrictions such as conservation easements, deed restrictions or nature preserve dedications, and where appropriate, place restrictions on District property that is determined to be in need of additional protection.

+7.8.
+Restore and manage District lands to improve and maintain ecological health of natural habitats, enhance biodiversity, and protect threatened and endangered species.

+- 9.1.8.1.
+Develop measurable restoration and adaptive management goals for ecological complexes, strategic habitat conservation areas, enhancement areas, rare native communities, core preserves and other areas in and surrounding Forest Preserve holdings and establish metrics for assessment of progress towards those goals. - 9.2.8.2.
+Restore and manage large, un-fragmented blocks of natural habitat, and manage greenways to provide travel connecting corridors between core preserves for native species and between natural habitat areas communities. - 8.3.
+Continue to foster and expand a strong volunteer land stewardship program that engages the residents of Lake County in the restoration, management, and monitoring of the land and water resources in the county.
+Provide documentation of the value to the Forest Preserve on an annual basis. - 9.3.8.4.
+Conserve and improve the ecosystem services including, biodiversity, wildlife habitat, water quality, flood reduction, climate resiliency and other public benefits that Forest Preserves and other natural lands and waters in Lake County and the region provide.3 - 9.4.8.5.
+Design and manage landscaping within public use areas to utilize native species and to provide buffer zones for natural habitat areas. - 9.5.8.6.
 Remove invasive species and reintroduce native species in natural habitats.
-Enhance Increase efforts to prevention and management of tree and other plant diseases and invasive pests. - 8.5.7.5.
-Evaluate proposed and existing habitat restoration projects to assess level of on-going land management work and funding required to properly maintain restored areas. - 8.6.7.6.
-Continue native wildlife research and management, for use in improving habitat restoration, domestic and wild nuisance animal management, and endangered threatened and rare animal population management. - 7.7.
-Extend the uUse of farming as an interim land management tool to defer future operational costs until long-term uses for lands are approved by Board and funds are available for both initial restoration and long-term management of such lands. - 8.7.7.8.
+Increase efforts to prevent and manage plant diseases and invasive pests. - 9.6.8.7.
+Evaluate proposed and existing habitat restoration projects to assess level of on-going land management work and funding required to properly maintain restored areas. - 9.7.8.8.
+Continue native wildlife research and management, to make data driven decisions about wildlife habitat restoration efforts, for use in improving habitat restoration, to manage wild domestic and domestic and wild nuisance animal populations management, and to guide efforts for the protection and re-introduction of endangered, -threatened and rare animal population-management.

+- 9.8.8.9.
+Use farming as an interim land management tool to defer future operational costs until long-term uses for lands are approved by Board and funds are available for both initial restoration and long-term adaptive management of such lands. - 9.9.8.10.
 Explore viable alternatives to row crop farming as an interim land management tool.